Meet The Team

 Instructor/Owner

-Forest discovered Pilates after suffering for neck and back issues for most of his life.
-Eventually he decided to try and get in shape regardless of his issues, but needed to find a safe way to do it, enter Pilates!
-Forest quickly discovered that most of his health issues were due to extreme hyper-mobility in every joint in his body.
+Forest discovered Pilates after suffering with neck and back issues for most of his life.
+Eventually he decided to try and get in shape regardless of his issues, but needed to find a safe way to do it.
+Enter, Pilates!
+Forest quickly discovered that most of his health issues were due to EDS with extreme hyper-mobility in every joint in his body.

-Taking Pilates Teacher Training to enhance his own practice seemed natural.
-He has since forth discovered he really enjoys helping people learn Pilates and get their health back as an instructor!
+Taking BASI Pilates Teacher Training to enhance his own practice seemed natural.
+Since becoming an instructor, he has discovered he really enjoys helping people learn Pilates and get their health back!

-The knowledge that if you have a physical/health problem being out of shape and unfit will only make it worse!
+What motivates me: The knowledge that if you have a physical/health problem, being out of shape, will only make it worse!

-Each person is different in what they can do and need for exercise, figuring out what you can do and then sticking with it is key to living a happy life.
+My top fitness tips: Each person is different in what they are able to do and what they need for exercise.
+Figuring out what exercise you can do, and then sticking with it, is key to living a healthier happier life.

-Everyone who I meet who has a condition that causes problems in their life, but they are still out there living their life!
+My fitness inspiration is: Everyone I meet, who has a condition that causes problems in their life, but despite the issues is still out there living their life!

 My biggest challenge is:

-Flexibility, hypemobility can be a real issue taken to extremes.
-It cause large amounts of issues and pain, but giving up on fitness doesn’t work!
+Flexibility!
+Hyper-mobility can be a real issue taken to extremes.
+It causes many issues and pain, but giving up on fitness doesn’t work!

-Being able to live a semi-normal life with a major health condition and resulting struggles!
+My personal fitness achievement is: Trying to live as normal a life as possible while dealing with a major health condition and the resulting struggles!

 When I’m not at work I am:

-Playing video games, reading books, or watching detective shows!
+Reading books, playing with my cat, writing, or watching detective shows!

 My Top Fitness Tip: